Skip to main content

 Clinical Protocols for Androgen Support

-When symptoms of androgen deficiency are present and confirmed by laboratory testing, a protocol of can be a transformative intervention.
+When symptoms of androgen deficiency are present and confirmed by laboratory testing, a protocol of hormonal optimization can be a transformative intervention.
 The goal of testosterone therapy in women is to restore circulating levels to the physiological range of a healthy young woman, thereby alleviating symptoms and improving quality of life.
 This is a nuanced clinical practice that requires careful personalization.

 Testosterone Cypionate for Women

-One of the most effective and precise methods for in women is the use of weekly subcutaneous injections of Testosterone Cypionate.
+One of the most effective and precise methods for testosterone administration in women is the use of weekly subcutaneous injections of Testosterone Cypionate.
 This protocol allows for stable, consistent blood levels, avoiding the daily fluctuations of creams or the long, unchangeable commitment of pellets.

 • Typical Protocol ∞ A starting dose is generally between 10 to 20 units (which corresponds to 0.1 to 0.2ml of a 200mg/ml solution) administered once weekly via a small insulin syringe into the subcutaneous fat of the abdomen or glute.